 Programmatic Guaranteed can be an extremely powerful tool.
-But to reap its benefits, writes Jerry Miller, head of revenue intelligence for the Americas at Google, digital publishers need to analyse their current workflows and consider organisational changes.
+But to reap its benefits, writes Jerry Miller, head of revenue intelligence for the Americas at Google, digital publishers need to analyze their current workflows and consider organizational changes.

 A version of this article originally appeared in the September/October 2018 edition of The Financial Manager magazine.

-But getting the most out of programmatic systems may require major changes in your strategy and organisational structure.
+But getting the most out of programmatic systems may require major changes in your strategy and organizational structure.

 The benefits of programmatic advertising